 This time of year is a potent time to set intentions because the seeds of your thoughts are flowing with the natural order of the planet.
 Just like the seeds in your garden, your intentions are nourished by the water and light collecting the energy needed for growth and manifestation, aka harvest.
-Here are three wonderful ways to incorporate a practice for setting intentions during this special time.
+There are three wonderful ways to incorporate a practice for setting intentions during this special time - let's take a look at each one.

 Writing is a powerful self-reflection tool as we create the time and space for our thoughts to flow and then see those thoughts come to life as they turn into words on a page.
 Spoken words carry even more potential as they are energized by our voice.
 Journaling can be especially helpful when you are trying to determine what the best intention should be.